0MrError0/BufferOverflowGuide/README.md

 ![imut_cyclic](https://user-images.githubusercontent.com/102399357/232202522-273177b5-403f-4766-b06a-34b2262fca47.png)

- **in my case the EIP value is 35724134 now in the he stack the value is stored in the Litte edian Format which means that the value is in reverse order so if we remove the value in revrerse order and convert to hex the pattern in the EIP will be 4Ar5 i have Demostrate the by using python3 interpreter manually finding the cyclic paattern as it is a Good Pratice**
+ **in my case the EIP value is 35724134 now in the he stack the value is stored in the Little edian Format which means that the value is in reverse order so if we remove the value in revrerse order and convert to hex the pattern in the EIP will be 4Ar5 i have Demostrate the by using python3 interpreter manually finding the cyclic paattern as it is a Good Pratice**

  <br />